dazuma/toys/toys/docs/guide.md

     # In .toys.rb
     expand :rake

-Now within that directory, if you had a task called `test`, you can invoke it
+Now within that directory, if you had a Rake task called `test`, you can invoke it with:
-with:

     toys test

-Similarly, a task named `test:integration` can be invoked with either of the
+Similarly, a Rake task named `test:integration` can be invoked with either of the following:
-following:

     toys test integration
     toys test:integration